The Complete Guide to Career Exploration for Teens and Their Teachers

 How can we expect students to choose a career path that doesn't exist yet?

 We may not be able to tell them what jobs will exist in the future, but we can help students make logical, informed decisions.
 We do this by inviting them to engage in career exploration.
-Exploring a variety of career paths and occupations, as well as relevant labour market information, helps students become equipped to make informed decisions that they feel good about.
+Exploring a variety of career paths and occupations, as well as relevant labor market information, helps students become equipped to make informed decisions that they feel good about.

 What is Career Exploration?